 Reread policy for graduate courses

-See section 10.5 of the Graduate and Postdoctoral Studies General Information, Regulations and Research Guidelines Calendar.
+See section 3.4 of the Graduate Courses, Programs and University Regulations Calendar.

-Departments have the right to ask students to withdraw from their program if progress is not satisfactory or if they have failed a course required for the program.
+Departments reserve the right to ask students to withdraw from their program if progress is not satisfactory or if they have failed a course required for the program.

 Graduate Student progress reports (thesis students)

 The annual completion of the Graduate Studies Progress Report is MANDATORY for all graduate students in a thesis program and is intended to serve as an opportunity for the student, teacher and/or advisor and graduate director to review the student’s progress, to establish a set of realistic goals for the following year, and to indicate any areas of weakness which can then be addressed.
 It is intended to be a consultative and interactive process to assist both the student, teacher and/or advisor and graduate director in shaping each year’s program of study to best advantage.